vaadin/platform/scripts/generator/templates/template-release-notes.md

 ## Java

-The server-side parts of Vaadin support version 8 and 11 of any JDK or JREs.
+Vaadin supports version 8 and 11 of any JDK or JREs.
 More about Java support in [FAQ](https://vaadin.com/faq).

 ## Application Servers
 Vaadin Flow requires Java Servlet API 3.1 (JSR-340) or newer.
 It is tested on: